Bristol Museum & Art Gallery: Collection

 Today, the top floor art galleries include a collection of Chinese Glass and the "Schiller collection" of Eastern Art bequeathed by Max Schiler, the Recorder of Bristol from 1935 to 1946 and collected by his older brother Ferdinand N Schiler.
 It contains a range of Chinese ceramics wares spanning different dynastic periods.
 Particularly fine pieces include a number of white, light blue and green-glazed (Ying Qing and Qingbai) wares from the Tang (AD 618–960) and Song (AD 960–1279) dynasties.
 It also holds a collection of Bristol blue glass.

 The Egyptology gallery contains mummies besides other items and a wall decoration made over 3,000 years ago – the Assyrian Reliefs, which were transferred from the Royal West of England Academy.
-It also has a significant collection of Egyptian antiquities, a considerable number derived from the excavations of the Egypt Exploration Society – such as the stela of Meni – and British School of Archaeology in Egypt.
+It also has a significant collection of Egyptian antiquities, a considerable number derived from the excavations of the Egypt Exploration Society – such as the stela of Meni – and the British School of Archaeology in Egypt.
 A completely rebuilt Egyptian gallery opened in 2007.

 A natural history gallery contains examples of aquatic habitats in the south west of England and an interactive map of local wildlife sites and a freshwater aquarium containing fish typical of the region.

 The museum also holds many of the prehistoric and Roman artefacts recovered before the flooding of Chew Valley Lake, and other local archaeological finds such as those from Pagans Hill Roman Temple and the Orpheus Mosaic from Newton St Loe.

 There is a choice of galleries situated upstairs full of artworks: Old Masters, French School, British Collection, Modern Art and the Bristol School.

-In 2012, the museum was given the entire 50,000 piece collection of the former British Empire and Commonwealth Museum.
+In 2012 the museum was given the entire 50,000 piece collection of the former British Empire and Commonwealth Museum.

-Friends organisations
+Funding and support

+The museum is one of several in the city supported by Bristol Museums, which in 2019 was funded 36% by Bristol City Council, 23% by Arts Council England grants, and the remainder from sources including donations, ticket and souvenir sales, and venue hire.
+From 2012 to 2018, Bristol Museums was one of 16 Arts Council England "Major Partner Museums", and from 2015–18 it received £4.7 million from the programme.
+After Arts Council England replaced the Major Partner Museums programme with the National Portfolio, Bristol Museums has been granted £1.34 million per year from 2018 to 2022, and £1.36 million per year from 2022 to 2026.

 The Friends of Bristol Art Gallery has supported the gallery since 1947, acquiring over 300 works of art for the gallery.
-The Friends of Bristol Museum and Art Gallery was founded in 1977 (first known as the “Bristol Magpies”) to support the principal sites of Bristol’s museums, galleries and archives service.
+The Friends of Bristol Museum and Art Gallery was founded in 1977 (first known as the "Bristol Magpies") to support the principal sites of Bristol's museums, galleries and archives service.

-Future development

-On 1 July 2014 Arts Council England announced that Bristol Museums, Galleries & Archives secured its second 'Major partner museum' funding for 2015-18 which will see the service receive approximately £4.7 million over three years to help deliver public outcomes.